-This means that as an employer if you want to retain the top workers in these generations, it is imperative that you address these issues by providing a robust health plan and creating "stimulating, healthy, and satisfying" work environments.
+This means that as an employer if you want to retain the top workers of these generations, it is imperative that you address these issues3 by providing a robust health plan and creating stimulating, healthy, and satisfying work environments.
 Unfortunately, when this isn't the case, both millennials and Gen Zs are all too prepared to quit and look elsewhere for employment.

 How To Achieve Workplace Wellness

 To achieve workplace wellness is a task on it’s own and requires efforts from both employee and employer.
-Below we will break down some of the different elements on how you can achieve workplace wellness and incorporate corporate welfare programs.
+Below we will break down some of the different elements on how you can achieve workplace wellness and incorporate corporate well being.

 Survey your team.

 Instead of creating a wellness program behind closed doors and revealing it all at once, get some feedback from your team first.
 This might mean starting with upper management and asking them what they would like to see in a workplace wellness program.
 But you should also ask everyone down to the lowest level employee at your company.
 Here are some questions to pose:

 Is it easy to maintain a healthy lifestyle at your job currently?